alessandrooppe/e-commerce-product/README.md

 # E-Commerce Site

-This is an e-commerce site where you can view a list of products, filter them, view product details, and add items to the cart.
+This is an e-commerce site where you can view a list of products, filter them, view product details and add items to the cart.

 ## Project Structure

 The project is divided into two main parts:

-- **Backend**: Manages the APIs for product listing, details, and cart management.
+- **Backend**: Manages the APIs for product listing, details and cart management.
 - **Frontend**: User interface built with React to interact with the backend and display products.

 ### APIs